Conservation Oriented Rate Structures

 Inclining tier block rate structure is the most common conservation rate structure used by water purveyors.
 The best examples of this residential rate design include the following features: the first tier provides minimal water usage for a typical household at the minimum reasonable price; the subsequent tiers are priced significantly higher (greater than 50%) than the prior tier.
 Usually 3 to 4 tiers are adequate for an effective residential rate design.
 An effective rate design will have more than half of residential customers exceeding the first tier when the new rate structure is first implemented, and at least 30% and 10% of customers using water in the 3rd or 4th tiers respectively (at least during seasonal peak demand).

 Water budget based rate structures are also very effective in promoting conservation, though more difficult to implement.
 In this design, each residence has an inclining block rate structure designed according to its individual needs.
 The tiers are usually set based upon the quantity of occupants and the square footage of landscape; known to be the two most significant factors in residential water use.
 The prices of the tiers increase significantly (greater than 50%) after the base usage tier is established.
 This rate system requires a robust billing system to accommodate the quantity of individual rate structures (possibly equal to the quantity of customers); and the system requires a formal process to establish each homes base water usage, and respond to the many customers likely to appeal their base tier allotment.
 Water budget based rates are not only an effective water conservation strategy; the rate structure is the most equitable means to base rate on needs of each individual household.
+A 2013 study of residential water budgets in Southern California found an 18% reduction in use over three years.
 This rate structure can also be adapted for non-residential customers.